-The Galaxy M51 has been eluding the market for quite some time, as the first worthwhile rumors about the device emerged in early 2020.
-There’s still a lot to be known about the mysterious Galaxy M51, but even so, we can be sure that it will try to strike a balance between price and performance.
+The Galaxy M51 had eluded the market for quite some time before it was unveiled, as the first worthwhile rumors about the device emerged in early 2020.
+Much to our expectations, the Galaxy M51 strikes a great balance between price and performance.

 Software and Features

 Samsung released the Galaxy M51 with Android 10 and One UI 2.1 Core out of the box.
 If the combination of hardware and price is the best thing the Galaxy M51 has to offer then the software experience is probably the aspect that is lacking the most.

 The Core version of One UI is missing a few features such as Samsung Pay and Secure Folder.
 However, the firmware was updated to One UI 2.5 and the user experience has improved as a result.

 The Galaxy M51 was released in Europe, specifically Germany, on pre-order terms in late-August 2020 when it debuted for 360 EUR.
 The phone was released in Russia through offline retail channels a week later for the equivalent of $393, and a couple of days after that, it arrived in India for the starting price of INR 24,999 ($339).

 SamMobile offers tons of resources for existing Galaxy devices including the Galaxy M51, ranging from Samsung APKs to wallpapers and firmware.
 These goodies are available to download for free but readers who sign up to an optional premium plan benefit from faster downloads, ad-free browsing, giveaways and more.